warpr/data-x-data/README.md

 A sample web page is included as src/demo.html, you can view that at http://localhost:7184/demo/ when the server is running.

-[1] The '--no-deprecation' argument is to silence some "ev_ref is deprecated, use uv_ref" warnings, which I believe are coming from db-mysql, but I have not properly investigated this.

 Reports